ponderworthy/MultiJACK/README.md

     SOFT-IP 1
     SOFT-IP 2

 How do we do actual use testing?
 Well, to make this work at all, each JACK server has to have its own name.
 This has been a standard ability of JACK for ages, but almost never used.
 There are two ways to use a named JACK server.
 One is via command-line option; for zita-j2n above, the option is "--jserv", and many (but definitely not all, and possibly not even most) JACK client applications will let you specify JACK server name by a command line option.
+The other is an environment variable: the JACK client library looks for $JACK_DEFAULT_SERVER, to give the name of the JACK server, and if the variable is present will use it unless told otherwise by code inside the client application.

+So if we want to run, say, Yoshimi, and attach it to soft server #1, we might do this:

+    JACK_DEFAULT_SERVER=SOFT1 bash -c 'yoshimi'